feathersjs/docs/api/channels.md

 ## Connections

 A connection is an object that represents a real-time connection.
-It is the same object as `socket.feathers` in a [Socket.io](./socketio.md) and `socket.request.feathers` in a [Primus](./primus.md) middleware.
+It is the same object as `socket.feathers` in a [Socket.io](./socketio.md) middleware.
 You can add any kind of information to it but most notably, when using [authentication](./authentication/service.md), it will contain the authenticated user.
 By default it is located in `connection.user` once the client has authenticated on the socket (usually by calling `app.authenticate()` on the [client](./client.md)).

 We can get access to the `connection` object by listening to `app.on('connection', connection => {})` or `app.on('login', (payload, { connection }) => {})`.